Prospect of support for airlines boosts European stocks

 Elsewhere, equipment rental firm Ashtead was one of the day’s best performers after an upbeat coronavirus update impressed traders.
 The group said it has cut its capital expenditure budget, introduced a hiring freeze, paused the share buyback scheme, and mergers and acquisitions have been suspended.

-Holiday Inn owner Intercontinental Hotel Group was also towards the top of the FTSE 100 despite saying that around half of its hotels across Europe and other regions have temporarily closed.
+Holiday Inn owner Intercontinental Hotel Group was also towards the top of the FTSE 100 despite saying that about half of its hotels across Europe and other regions have temporarily closed.

 Though oil plummeted on the day, shares in Royal Dutch Shell and BP both nudged higher.